 Enter the Seeking Alpha API endpoint in the API URL bar.

 Then expand the Details tab and enter the following as headers:

 Replace your_key with your RapidAPI key.

-You can likewise import other types of data from Seeking Alpha API.
+You can similarly import other types of data from Seeking Alpha API.
 Following are some other examples.

 Dividend investing data

-Using a market/get-dividend-investing endpoint, you can import dividend data like trending dividend stocks, dividend exdates, and many more.
+Using the market/get-dividend-investing endpoint, you can import dividend data like trending dividend stocks, dividend exdates, and more.